Babbe03/prof-web/content/talk/_index.md

 ---
 title: Application of Theory
 description: |
-  Each section starts with a list of specific techniques, and ends with explaining the reasoning behind the choices.
+  Each section contains a list of specific techniques with connections to the theoretical background.
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: false